 The listening component provides for rich aural experiences through exposure to music of different periods, styles and genres.
 Four prescribed works are studied at senior cycle.
-The works examinable in 2023 are Queen-Bohemian Rhapsody, Bach - Cantata "Jesu Der Du Meine Seele", Tchaikovsky- Romeo and Juliet Fantasy Overture and Gerald Barry - Piano Quartet no. 1.
-There is also a detailed Irish music section.
+The works examinable in 2025 are Queen-Bohemian Rhapsody, Bach - Cantata "Jesu Der Du Meine Seele", Tchaikovsky- Romeo and Juliet Fantasy Overture and Gerald Barry - Piano Quartet no. 1.
+There is also a detailed Irish music section, and a general Aural Skills section.